eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 You deploy contracts on top of accounts.
 Use accounts to interact with your smart contracts.

-The following command creates a new account:
+To create a new account:

 ```shell
 dune --create-account <ACCOUNT_NAME>
 ```

-The following command gets account info:
+To get account info:

 ```shell
 dune -- cleos get account <ACCOUNT_NAME>